dcycle/starterkit-drupalsite/README.md

 ### ./scripts/docker-compose.sh down -v results in a network error

-If you run `docker network rm starterkit_drupal8site_default` and you get "ERROR: network starterkit_drupal8site_default id ... has active endpoints", you might need to disconnect the Drupal 7 site from the Drupal 8 network first.
+If you run `docker network rm starterkit_drupalsite_default` and you get "ERROR: network starterkit_drupalsite_default id ... has active endpoints", you might need to disconnect the Drupal 7 site from the Drupal 8 network first.
 This should be done in the migration process, but it might not have worked.
 If such is the case, type:

-    docker network disconnect starterkit_drupal8site_default $(./scripts/docker-compose.sh ps -q database)
+    docker network disconnect starterkit_drupalsite_default $(./scripts/docker-compose.sh ps -q database)

 ### Beware case-sensitivity